gogamarra/Automated-ELK-Stack/README.md

 ![Deployment Architecture](./diagrams/NetworkDiagram-ELK.jpg)

 ### Instruction and Configuration files Used for Deployment
-ANSIBLE implements instructions listed within ASCII-based YAML files, otherwise known as "playbooks".
-During configuration as well as configuration and host files  (needed to properly target VMs) were used to configure the network depicted in the above diagram.
-As a result, a new ELK server was created and beats installed on the DVWA1 and DVWA2.

-Automated mplementation is managed by an administrator from the Docker "Provisioner" container located within the "Jump-Box-Provisioner" VM, previously setup for SSH remote login with secure key.
-These files have been tested and successfully generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, selected playbook files but not others may be used to certain features only, such as Filebeat, but not Metricbeat.
+ANSIBLE instruction YAML files, known as **PLAYBOOKS**, are used to generate a live ELK deployement.
+They can be used to  either recreate they entire deployment pictured above.
+(See Network Diagram).
+Alternatively, select portions of a PLAYBOOK file may be used to install only certain pieces of it, such as FILEBEAT.

 - ![Playbook File](./ansible/filebeat-playbook.yml)